nopara73/ForeverAloneProgramming/README.md

 ## Disclaimer:
 I am not an expert on the topic, I just outline a process that works better for me, than anything else I tried before.

-## Why this name?
-Because if you like this process you can recommend it on the internet, somehow like this: "Have you tried to [FAP](https://github.com/nopara73/ForeverAloneProgramming)?".
-Or if it accidentally gets well-known you can say: "Do you even [FAP](https://github.com/nopara73/ForeverAloneProgramming) bro?"

 ## Before you start